-This short video shows how providing oxytocin via the Uniject® device can help prevent postpartum hemmorhage.
+This short video shows how providing oxytocin via the Uniject® injection system can help prevent postpartum hemmorhage.
+Photo: PATH.

-PATH and our partners, including RTI International and EngenderHealth, are helping health care providers prevent postpartum hemorrhage and increase the proportion of women who have safe deliveries—and longer lives.
+PATH helps health care providers in low-income countries prevent postpartum hemorrhage and increase the proportion of women who have safe deliveries—and longer lives.

 - Assisting with the delivery of the placenta, known as “controlled cord traction.”

 - Massaging the uterus after the placenta has been delivered.

 Experts around the world have recognized active management as a routine practice for low-income countries.
 The Prevention of Postpartum Hemorrhage Initiative played a key role in expanding awareness of the approach.

 Partnering for prevention